fernandoocampo/katas/multiline/README.md

-// To execute Go code, please declare a func main() in a package "main"

-/**
+# DESCRIPTION

+The idea is that given a word the app should return the titles of books that contains that word in its title, author, or description.

- * Given a flat file of book metadata, write a Library class that parses the   book data and provides an API that lets you search for all books containing a word.
+Given a flat file of book metadata, write a Library class that parses the   book data and provides an API that lets you search for all books containing a word.

- *
- *  API:
+API:
- *
- *  Library
+Library
- *    - <constructor>(input) -> returns a Library object
+- <constructor>(input) -> returns a Library object
- *    - search(word) -> returns all books that contain the word anywhere in the title, author, or description fields.
+- search(word) -> returns all books that contain the word anywhere in the title, author, or description fields.
 Only matches *whole* words.
- *   E.g. Searching for "My" or "book" would match a book containing "My book", but searching for "My b" or "boo" would *not* match.
+- E.g. Searching for "My" or "book" would match a book containing "My book", but searching for "My b" or "boo" would *not* match.
- */

-// library = ...
-// library.search("Hitchhiker") => ["Hitchhiker's Guide to the Galaxy"]
-// library.search("Douglas") => ["Hitchhiker's Guide to the Galaxy"]
-// library.search("Dune") => ["Dune"]
-// library.search("the") => ["Hitchhiker's Guide to the Galaxy", "Dune", "A Song Of Ice And Fire Series"]
-// library.search("asdfasfff") => []
-// We want library.search() to be as fast as possible

-package main

-import (
-	"fmt"
-	"regexp"
-)
+The content is given in the following format.

-var content string = `TITLE: Hitchhiker's Guide to the Galaxy
+TITLE: Hitchhiker's Guide to the Galaxy
 AUTHOR: Douglas Adams
 DESCRIPTION: Seconds before the Earth is demolished to make way for a galactic freeway, Arthur Dent is plucked off the planet by his friend Ford Prefect, a researcher for the